 Influential Artists in Renaissance Art

-For investors and collectors, these names are not just symbols of artistic excellence; they represent unparalleled pedigree, market prestige, and enduring financial value.
+For investors and collectors, these names are not just symbols of artistic excellence.
+They carry unparalleled pedigree, market prestige, and enduring financial value that few other asset categories can touch.

 • Leonardo da Vinci (1452–1519): A polymath and visionary, Leonardo da Vinci epitomized the Renaissance ideal of the universal man.
 His mastery of anatomy, light, and proportion culminated in works such as The Last Supper and Mona Lisa, the latter regarded as the most famous painting in the world.
 His sketches, including anatomical studies and technical drawings, frequently achieve auction prices in excess of $10 million.
 Due to their rarity and provenance, even minor authenticated works command extraordinary premiums.